florentortiz/obsidian-vault/README.md

 - Templater
 - Outliner

-## 🤝 Contribuindo
+## 🤝 Contributing

-Contribuições são bem-vindas!
-Sinta-se à vontade para:
+Contributions are welcome!
+Feel free to:
-1. Criar Issues com sugestões
+1. Create Issues with suggestions
-2. Enviar Pull Requests com melhorias
+2. Submit Pull Requests with improvements
-3. Compartilhar suas experiências usando o template
+3. Share your experiences using the template
-4. Reportar bugs ou problemas
+4. Report bugs or problems

-## 📝 Licença
+## 📝 License

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

-## 🙏 Agradecimentos
+## 🙏 Acknowledgments

-Este template foi inspirado por vários sistemas de gestão de conhecimento e pela comunidade Obsidian.
-Agradecimentos especiais a:
+This template was inspired by various knowledge management systems and the Obsidian community.
+Special thanks to:
-- Metodologia Zettelkasten
+- Zettelkasten Methodology
-- Sistema PARA de Tiago Forte
+- Tiago Forte's PARA System
-- Comunidade do r/Obsidian
+- r/Obsidian community